anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

     Payload:
       <coaps://[IP_address]:join_port>;rt=brski.jp
 ~~~~

+In actual examples based on this, the field `IP_address` would contain the link-local IP address of the Join Proxy and
+the field `join_port` would contain the join-port value as a decimal number.

 Note that the `join_port` field and preceding colon MAY be absent in the discovery response: this indicates that
 the join-port is the default CoAPS port 5684.